silomo-luthando-kunene/tata-motors/README.md

 ### Project Tasks
 * **Task 1:** I was tasked with drafting questions that I think will be important and relevant to the CEO and CMO.
 I was given company sales data to be used as the basis of my exploration and analysis.
 * **Task 2:** In this task I had to determine which types of visuals would be best to answer 5 questions which give understanding to the business requirements from the perspective of the CEO and CMO.
 Each question represents a scenario which I needed a visual to go along with said scenario.
-* **Task 3:** This task involved analyzing the online store's performance data to provide vsiual insights for an expansion strategy that would be undertaken by the CEO and CMO.
+* **Task 3:** This task involved analyzing the online store's performance data to provide visual insights for an expansion strategy that would be undertaken by the CEO and CMO.
 Key areas of focus include revenue trends, category performance, and identifying factors affecting sales.
 Visualisations were created using Power BI to effectively communicate findings.
 * **Task 4:** .

 ### Table of Contents